The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Anchor the lighting once

 A single lighting line — 'warm tungsten from camera-left, no fill' — beats five mood adjectives.
-Veo 4 follows light direction more reliably than vibes.
+Gemini Omni (Veo 4) follows light direction more reliably than vibes.

 • 06